 While it is difficult to obtain exact totals, a reasonable estimate would place the number of rhinos poached across Africa since 2006 at perhaps 2,400 animals.
 While this may not seem a huge number, it must be considered in light of an entire population of no more than 25,000 animals and the increasing levels of poaching that are now evident.
 According to the International Union for the Conservation of Nature (IUCN), rhino poaching in Africa increased by about 43 percent between 2011 and 2012 alone and in the latter year, 745 rhinos were reported poached!
 Early indications are that 2013 may be even worse.
-Not surprisingly, it is in their stronghold of South Africa where the poaching of rhinos has increased most dramatically.
-By 2010, the poaching rate there had exceeded one rhino killed illegally per day.
-By 2012, this number had almost doubled.
+Not surprisingly, it is in their stronghold of South Africa where the poaching of Rhinos has increased most dramatically.
+By 2010, the poaching rate there conservation.
+He is an expert on the North American Conservation Model.